 I want you to progress in a way that’s safe for your body, that addresses postural habits, that trains your mind to focus with keen attention to detail.
 I want your yoga lessons to transform your life as much as your body.

 My mission is to help you find a life of fulfillment and purpose, and ultimately help you be who you are created to be.

 I try to study as close to the source as possible.
 I’ve studied twice in Mysore, India - both times with Vinay Kumar of Pranavashya Yoga (forever my favorite yoga master) and the first time also at the K. Pattabi Jois Ashtanga Yoga Institute.
 While in India, I studied privately with Dr. Vedanth, completing his basic Ayurveda course.

-I’m currently wrapping up my 500-Hour RYT with Mark Stephens of Santa Cruz, CA. He was one of the original players in the American celebrity yoga scene, served on the board for Yoga Alliance, writes articles for Yoga Journal and is personal friends with the people behind it . . . that’s his crowd.
+I completed my 500-Hour RYT with Mark Stephens of Santa Cruz, CA. He was one of the original players in the American celebrity yoga scene, served on the board for Yoga Alliance, writes articles for Yoga Journal and is personal friends with the people behind it . . . that’s his crowd.

 I also pull from the MASSIVE (all-consuming) years of research I did during my health-problem era on everything health, wellness, fitness, nutrition, anti-aging, alternative healing, and spirituality I could find.

 Still, I constantly study yoga, Ayurveda & nutrition.
 I love it.
 My spiritual life IS my life.
 There is always something fresh to share, always a deeper layer to uncover.
 I LOVE yoga, people, learning - and LIFE!
 I fall to the floor in gratitude multiple times per day, for getting to do what I do.